Daniel Morales (footballer, born 1975): Yourth coach and assistant role

 On 27 November 2016, following the resignation of Edward Iordănescu, Stamen Belchev was appointed as interim manager of CSKA Sofia, while Morales was announces as his assistant.
 On 3 January 2017 both were confirmed to become a permanent manager and assistant of the team.
 Between 2016 and 2008 Morales was again manager of youth sectors of the team, before Lyuboslav Penev appointment as manager of CSKA Sofia for a third time on 8 February 2019 on whom Daniem become an assistant.
 He was later assistant under Dobromir Mitov and Stamen Belchev.

 Caretaker role and assistance under Akrapović

 In November 2021 Morales was announced as an interim manager of CSKA.
 He led the team in 4 matches, 2 of them in the Europa League against Roma and Young Boys.
 After Bruno Akrapović was announced as the new manager of the team on 11 November 2021, he once again stepped down as an assistant.

 On 2 April 2021, after 5 years in CSKA Sofia, Morales left the club due to mutual agreement.

 Head coach

 On 9 June 2021, Morales was announced as the new manager of Bulgarian First League team of Botev Vratsa.
 On 10 June 2022 he was announced as the new manager of CSKA 1948 III.
+In April 2024, Morales became the manager of B PFG club Belasitsa Petrich, where he remained until June 2025.